oldchevy/nicks-coding-challenges/README.md

 #####Weave Lists

 (linked lists) Given two singly linked lists, do an in-place weave.
 Zipper them up so that you can do who knows what with it.
 Seriously I have no clue how this method might be used in real life programming.
 Anyways make it handle lists of different lengths.
 In a classic representation of linked lists, you do not have a size variable or a tail pointer like you might be used to.

+#####Word Ladder

+(graph traversal) An exercise in finding the shortest path, but the graph is not represented in a typical graph format.
+Instead you are tasked with finding the number of one-character changes to transform one word into another.
+You must use a valid word in a provided dictionary to make a transformation.
+You must consider how to find the shortest path, not just any path and also how to find potential graph edges, since they are not built for you as in a typical graph.